 Price and availability

-The standard Samsung Galaxy Watch has been available for a few months now, and it can be bought from your favorite retailer for as low as $280 for the 42mm version or $300 for the 46mm model.
-The Galaxy Watch Active has become a lot more accessible since its debut in April 2019 — and now comes at a more .
+The standard Samsung Galaxy Watch has been available for two years now, but it’s still available from Samsung and from your favorite retailer for as low as $280 for the 42mm version or $300 for the 46mm model.
+The Galaxy Watch Active has become a lot more accessible since its debut in April 2019 — and now comes at a more online.

 Both the standard Galaxy Watch and Galaxy Watch Active are great watches.
 The standard Galaxy Watch is a little chunkier and not quite as pretty, but it has a better battery life.
 The Galaxy Watch Active, on the other hand, is a bit easier on the eyes and is lighter. a good trait to have for those who wear it while exercising or playing sports.
 The Galaxy Watch is our victor because it can last longer, but if you’re on a budget and exercise often, the Galaxy Watch Active is the best choice for you.